 This projector is capable of displaying inverted images for ceiling mount installation.
-Use only BenQ's Ceiling Mounting Kit for mounting.
+Use only BenQ's Ceiling Mount Kit for mounting.

-13. Never attempt to replace the lamp assembly Moisture condensation until the projector has cooled down and is unplugged from the power supply.
+Never attempt to replace the lamp assembly until the projector has cooled down and is unplugged from the power supply.

-14. When you think service or repair is required, take the projector only to a suitably qualified technician.
+When you think service or repair is required, take the projector only to a suitably qualified technician.

-Do not attempt to disassemble this projector.
-15. There are dangerous high voltages inside which may cause death if you should come into contact with live parts.
-The only user serviceable parts are the lamp, and air filter which have their own removable covers or access panels.
-See pages 42 and 44.
+15. Do not attempt to disassemble this projector.
+There are dangerous high voltages inside which may cause death if you should come into contact with live parts.
+The only user serviceable part is the lamp which has its own removable cover.
+See page 45.

 Under no circumstances should you ever undo or remove any other covers.
 Refer servicing only to suitably qualified professional service personnel.